SVignesh-22/SahaySetu/README.md

 ---

 ## How It Works
-1. Field worker types or speaks a need — _"50 families in Dharavi have had no food for 2 days .
-Need medical help urgently "_
+1. Field worker types or speaks a need — _"50 families in Dharavi have had no food for 2 days,very urgent "_
 2. Gemini AI analyses the full context and extracts structured data
 3. Need appears on the live map with colour-coded urgency
 4. Coordinators see all active needs sorted by priority and assign volunteers